 Green Manures & Cover Crops Are An Ancient Farming / Gardening Technique That Improves Soil Fertility, Smothers Weeds, Feeds Soil Fauna & Improves Soil Structure.
 Green Manuring Utilises A Wide Range of Plant Species & Can Be Sown At Any Time of Year.

 What is Green Manuring?

 Firstly the use of green manures and cover crops is a natural process in that in nature soil is rarely bare.
-Nature “abhors a vacuum” and the natural order f things is that if soil becomes bare, perhaps after a landslide or after erosion, plants will soon grow to fill the bare soil.
+Nature “abhors a vacuum” and the natural order of things is that if soil becomes bare, perhaps after a landslide or after erosion, plants will soon grow to colonise the bare soil.

 Traditional farming practices have recognised this.
 Even where a fallow period was built into the rotation, weeds soon grew unless repeated cultivation was practised.
 Recognising this many farmers grew green manure crops in the fallow part of the rotation.
 For example US prairie farmers, on arriving from Europe, grew buckwheat, oats and rye as green manures.

 The History of Green Manures and Manuring

 Green manuring got back long before their use on the prairies of North America (and should the practice have continued then perhaps the dustbowl would never have occurred).

 The Greeks grew broad beans for ploughing back into the soil.
 And Vrikshayurveda, The Hindu Science of Plant Life, recognised the value of green manures many thousands of years ago.

 And in China there are agricultural texts from centuries ago that discuss the use of grasses and weeds as being of value when ploughed in.